Kagee/HumbleBundleKeyDownloader/README.md

 * Check of "Developer mode"
 * Click "Load unpacked extension..." and select the code folder

-Usage:
-* Login on www.humblebundle.com
-* Press the "H" that should appear in the top-right corner of the browser (where extention buttons normally appear)

 IMPORTANT:
 * Please look at the browser adress bar for progress updates.
   * Open the developer console for debug messages

 * This script runs for a long time, and rewriting it to use threads (workers) is ass.
   * Please tell chrome to \"Wait\" when it complains that the page is unreponsive.")

+Usage:
+* Login on www.humblebundle.com
+* Press the "H" that should appear in the top-right corner of the browser (where extention buttons normally appear)

+Using tab-delimited file:
+* Open in i.e. Libreoffice calc
+* The data can easily be sorted using Data -> AutoFilter
+* Select "short_redeemed_key_val" = "Not redeemed" to list only keys you have not redeemed.